Xavman42/bell_and_shor_take_the_spinductor_for_a_walk/README.md

 _Bell and Shor Take the Spinductor for a Walk_

 This is an audio-visual installation piece utilizing quantum algorithms (or at least classical approximations for now) and a new instrument called the spinductor.
-A short video excerpt me exploring sounds in the piece is here: https://youtu.be/DJmhF-TOFrk
+A short video excerpt of me exploring sounds in the piece is here: https://youtu.be/DJmhF-TOFrk

 Without getting too much into the artistic motivations behind this piece, here's how you can get it up and running on your device...